bermarte/js-study-guide/planning/development-strategy.md

 ## 3.Variables and data types

-Assigned to kemy
+Assigned to Kemy

 * Create a branch ` variables `
 * Write the codes in `variables.html` and `style.css`
 * Cover the topics
    * let, const, variable, swap, temp, compare, assert

-## 4. Logical and Arithmatic operations
+## 4. Logic and Arithmetic

 Assigned to Bermarte